 In addition to participating in the full conference, seminarians spend the week engaging with and learning from the greatest theological minds of our time.

-CDF Freedom Schools® at Proctor Institute
+CDF Freedom Schools® site at Proctor Institute

-Attendees with children enjoy the full conference while their child spends the week experiencing the power of the CDF Freedom Schools program.
+Attendees with children can enjoy the full conference while their child spends the week experiencing the power of the CDF Freedom Schools program.

 2022 Great Preacher Series